Too Much Zucchini? Try Our Easy, Fool-Proof Zucchini Bread Recipe

 Fresh zucchini bread

 There are so many savory zucchini recipes.
-There are so many ways to add these tender, delicious vegetables to your dinner plate: grilled zucchini, baked zucchini, fried zucchini, stuffed zucchini, zucchini stir fry, zucchini in your salad, grated zucchini.
+There are so many ways to add these tender, delicious vegetables to your dinner plate: grilled zucchini, baked zucchini, fried zucchini, stuffed zucchini, zucchini stir fry, zucchini in your salad, and grated zucchini.

 But one area where zucchini really shines is as a base for baked goods, particularly zucchini bread.
 If you’ve never had it, you’re in for a treat!
 You can’t taste the zucchini at all, and it’s a wonderful way to get the whole family to eat more vegetables.
 You’ll also use up a little more of that excess harvest.

-Quick & Easy Zucchini Bread:
+Quick & Easy Zucchini Bread Recipe

 Ingredients